-22. And the men of Israel said to Gideon, “Be our ruler, you and your sons, and your sons’ sons, because you have delivered us out of the hand of Midian.”
+22. And the men of Israel said to Gideon, “Rule over us, you and your son, and your son’s son, because you have delivered us out of the hand of Midian.”

 23. And Gideon said to them, “I will not rule over you, and my son will not rule over you.
 Jehovah will rule over you.”

 24. And Gideon said to them, “Let me ask for something from you.
-Let each of you give me an earring from his spoil.”
-(They had earrings of gold because they were Ishmaelites.)
+Let each of you give me a ring from his spoil.”
+(They had rings of gold because they were Ishmaelites.)

 25. And they said, “We will gladly give them!”
 And they spread out a cloak, and each man threw a ring from his spoil onto it.

-26. And the weight of the earrings of gold for which he asked came to be 1,700 shekels of gold, besides that from the ornaments, and pendants, and purple garments that were on the kings of Midian, and besides that from the necklaces that were on the necks of their camels.
+26. And the weight of the rings of gold for which he asked was 1,700 shekels of gold, besides the ornaments, and pendants, and purple garments that were on the Kings of Midian, and besides the neck-bands that were on the necks of their camels.

-27. And from it, Gideon made an ephod, and set it up in his city, in Ophrah, and all Israel committed whoredom with it there, and it became a snare for Gideon and for his house.
+27. And Gideon made an ephod out of it, and set it up in his city, in Ophrah, and all Israel committed whoredom with it there, and it became a snare for Gideon and for his house.

 28. So, Midian was subdued before the sons of Israel, and they did not lift their head again.
-And the land was at peace forty years in the days of Gideon.
+And the land was quiet forty years in the days of Gideon.

 30. And Gideon had seventy sons who came out of his loins, for he had many wives.